Date of Award:

 Although no single factor has been found to adequately explain this physiological disease, many factors have been associated with it.
 Thorne, Wann, and Robinson (1950) observed that calcareous soils characterized by fine texture, high moisture content, poor aeration, and cool temperatures intensify the development of chlorosis in plants.
 In general increased chlorosis has also been noted under conditions of high pH.
 The pH and phosphorus effects appear to involve reduced iron solubility in the soil and within the plant while the exact effects of the bicarbonate ion on chlorosis have not been established.

 Var Petersen, Hyrum Del, "The Mineral Content of Various Sections of Some Plants as Influenced by Conditions Associated with Lime-Induced Chlorosis" (1961).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2767.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .